 Flying in Iceland is a safe and scenic way to travel, and cheaper than bus travel or car rental.
 The main domestic airline is Air Iceland (Flugfélag Íslands), which flies from Reykjavík to Akureyri, Egilsstaðir, Ísafjörður, Westman Islands and Höfn (Hornafjörður) almost daily.

-Be prepared for short-notice cancellations in bad weather and to book ahead for peak season in the summer.
+Be prepared for short-notice cancellations in bad weather and book ahead for peak season in the summer.

 More flight operators offer regularly scheduled flights from Reykjavik to domestic airports in the rest of the country.
 Another good thing about Iceland is the co-operation with several bus companies; they can offer an air/bus connection to over 40 towns all over Iceland.